Professional Societies & Orgs

 Faculty Advisor: Dr. David Ladner

-Scott Kimball, SecretaryThe Clemson Student Chapter of the American Water Works Association (AWWA) and the Water Environment Federation (WEF) serves all students interested in similar environmental engineering disciplines, specifically water and wastewater issues.
-The club was founded in April 2011 and is intended for anyone: environmental engineers, civil engineers, biology, geology, biochem, etc. Really any person that is interested in the environmental/water/wastewater industry.
+Isabella Pettus, SecretaryThe Clemson Student Chapter of the American Water Works Association (AWWA) and the Water Environment Federation (WEF) serve all students interested in similar environmental engineering disciplines, specifically water and wastewater issues.
+The club was founded in April 2011 and is intended for anyone: environmental engineers, civil engineers, biology, geology, biochem, etc. Really, any person who is interested in the environmental/water/wastewater industry.

 Sponsored by the Department of Environmental Engineering and Earth Sciences, the club is a student chapter for two national organizations.
 AWWA is a professional organization focused on the drinking water industry.
 WEF is a professional organization focused on the wastewater and water resource recovery industry.
 The student chapter holds meetings, on-campus activities, and field trips to stay engaged with one another and the community.
 AWWA offers information about internships and full-time employment and invites industry representatives to chapter activities so students can network with professionals in the field.
 Through activities such as the annual career panel, students are assisted in launching satisfying careers in environmental engineering and other related fields.